Reno Child Support Lawyer

 Child support is determined by a set of guidelines that take into account the number of children, the income of each parent, and any special needs of the children.
 These calculations are usually fairly straightforward, but there are some circumstances that can make the process more complex.

-Extenuating circumstances in child support cases may include:
+Extenuating circumstances in child support arrangements may include:

 In Nevada, child support ends when a child reaches 18 or until they graduate high school if they are under 19.
 If you want to change an existing child support arrangement, you will either have to work out an agreement with the other parent or prove to a court that a change in circumstances concerning you, the other parent, or the child justifies an amendment to the arrangement.